Frequently Asked Questions(FAQs)

 No. No registered migration agent can legally guarantee a visa outcome.
+We provide accurate advice, lawful preparation and strategic guidance.

 Yes.
 All migration advice is provided by registered migration agents, operating in accordance with the Migration Act and Code of Conduct.